-Americas Gold and Silver is the operator of the Galena Complex located in the eastern part of the Coeur d'Alene Mining district, one of the preeminent silver, lead and zinc producing areas in the world, near the base of the panhandle of northern Idaho, U.S.A.
+Americas Gold and Silver is the owner and operator of the Galena Complex located in the eastern part of the Coeur d'Alene Mining district, one of the preeminent silver, lead and zinc producing areas in the world, near the base of the panhandle of northern Idaho, U.S.A.
 The Galena Complex consists of the Galena mine, the Galena processing plant, the Osburn tailings impoundment, the idle Coeur mine and Coeur processing plant (currently on care and maintenance) and the Caladay exploration property.

-The Galena Complex is owned 60% by Americas Gold and Silver and 40% by Mr. Eric Sprott (2176423 Ontario Ltd.) as announced in the September 9, 2019 press release regarding the strategic Joint Venture Agreement to recapitalize the mining operations.
+The Galena Complex is owned 100% by Americas Gold and Silver.
 Americas Gold and Silver owns and operates the Galena Complex through its wholly owned subsidiary, U.S. Silver Idaho Inc.